-• Exercise a key role in the development of SEND policy / provision throughout the school.
+• exercise a key role in the development of SEND policy / provision throughout the school.
+Version 05 - November 2017 - Addition of Info Report

-- Using professional knowledge, external agencies, guidance, medical reports, testing, teacher/staff feedback and other information to identify students with the need for SEND support/provision. - Support all staff in understanding the needs of SEND students and ensure the objectives to develop SEND are reflected in the School Progress Plan and department plans. - Monitor and evaluate the impact of SEND provision by teachers and TAs throughout the school, including work sampling, lesson observation, student voice activities. - Analyse and interpret relevant school, local and national data with the RSL to advise the head teacher and governors on student progress, and provide a SEND development plan. - Work with staff, parents/carers, external agencies and other schools to co-ordinate their contribution, provide maximum support and ensure continuity of provision. - Liaise with pastoral staff for students with SEND experiencing behavioural problems, offering support and strategies for Individual Support Plans and Common Assessment Form (CAF's) to engage external agencies.
+- using professional knowledge, external agencies, guidance, medical reports, testing, teacher/staff feedback and other information to identify students with the need for SEND support/provision. - support all staff in understanding the needs of SEND students and ensure the objectives to develop SEND are reflected in the School Progress Plan and department plans. - monitor and evaluate the impact of SEND provision by teachers and TAs throughout the school, including work sampling, lesson observation, student voice activities. - analyse and interpret relevant school, local and national data with the RSL to advise the head teacher and governors on student progress, and provide a SEND development plan. - work with staff, parents, external agencies and other schools to co-ordinate their contribution, provide maximum support and ensure continuity of provision. - liaise with pastoral staff for students with SEND experiencing behavioural problems, offering support and strategies for Individual Support Plans and Common Assessment Form (CAF's) to engage external agencies.